CodeStory/fluent-http/README.md

 int port = new WebServer().startOnRandomPort().port();
 ```

 This is specially helpful for integration tests running in parallel.
-Not that the way it finds a port available is
+Note that the way it finds a port available is
 bulletproof on every OS.
 It chooses a random port, tries to start the web server and retries with a different port
 in case of error.
 This is much more reliable than the usual technique that relies on: